The 13 Most Beautiful Villages in the French Countryside

 • 2021 winner

 For many, Sancerre is synonymous with the crisp white wine from the Loire Valley.
-Perched on a rocky outcrop overlooking the Loire River, the medieval town that gave the vin its name overlooks vineyards as far as the eye can see.
+Perched on a rocky outcrop overlooking the Loire River, the medieval town that gave the wine its name overlooks vineyards as far as the eye can see.
 (The view from the top of the Tour des Fiefs is magnificent.)
 Don’t miss the 15th-century Maison Jacques Cœur, the village’s oldest house, which once belonged to King Charles VII’s royal advisor.

 Bergheim is known for the medieval fortified walls that surround it.

-Photo by Olgysha/Shutterstock
+Photo by Borisb17/Shutterstock

 11. Bergheim